pollesche02/IScreamForIceCream/README.md

 # Technologies Used

 1. Express
-2. Handlebars
+2. ReactJs
 3. MySQL
 4. MySQL2
 5. Node
 6. Sequelize

 _______________________________________________________________________________________________________

 # What was learned

-I was able to learn how to change my code from using an ORM to using Sequelize.
-It was a bit challenging because I had to change my thought process with my ORM and my Database so that it will still call all  the correct items and still run the same way.
+I was able to learn how to change my code from using handlebars to using ReactJS.
+It was a bit challenging because I had to change my thought process with my code and my Database so that it will still call all  the correct items and still run the same way.

 _______________________________________________________________________________________________________

 # Heroku Link

-Please visit my heroku link with my deployment here : https://aqueous-eyrie-30081.herokuapp.com/
+Please visit my heroku link with my deployment here :